PrasathGowtham/gitSteps/README.md

 # 5. Push your changes
 git push origin main     # or your branch

-# 6.test chnages for testin
+# 6.test chnages for testing